Professor Anthony Cohn

 Bio

 He is the recipient of the 2015 IJCAI Donald E Walker Distinguished Service Award which honours senior scientists in AI for contributions and service to the field during their careers, as well as the 2012 AAAI Distinguished Service Award for “extraordinary and sustained service to the artificial intelligence community”.
-He is a Fellow of the Royal Academy of Engineering, and is also a Fellow of AAAI, AISB, EurAI (Founding Fellow), AAIA, the BCS, and the IET.
+He is a Fellow of the Royal Academy of Engineering, the Learned Society of Wales, and is also a Fellow of AAAI, AISB, EurAI, AAIA, the BCS, and the IET; he is also a Chartered Engineer.
 He was a member of the UK Research Excellence Framework (REF) 2014 Sub Panel 11 (Computer Science and Informatics) of Panel B.

 Research interests

 His early interest in knowledge representation and reasoning methods, in particular on taxonomic knowledge and (qualitative) spatial knowledge remains a continuing focus.
 He has published extensively on methods for machine learning for activity recognition from video data, using qualitative spatial representations, and on grounding language to vision.
 He has developed a number of ontology-based and other decision support systems for the built environment.
 He has worked on aspects of robotics including robotic vision and manipulation in cluttered environments.
-He is currently collaborating with humanities scholars in an ESRC/NSF project investigating the use of qualitative spatial techniques for analysing spatial information in texts.
-He is also interested in analysing hippocampal single cell recording data.